AapoSoukkio/Online-Calculator/README.md

 ## About the project

-A multi-page website that includes various calculators for percent calculations, area of circle, and basic calculations.
+A responsive multi-page website that includes various calculators for percent calculations, area of circle, and basic calculations.

 ### Features